xster/flutter-wiki/Upgrading-pre-1.12-Android-projects.md

 import io.flutter.embedding.android.FlutterActivity;

 public class MainActivity extends FlutterActivity {
-  // You do not need to override onCreate() any more, nor do you
+  // You do not need to override onCreate() in order to invoke
-  // need to invoke GeneratedPluginRegistrant.
-Flutter now does that
-  // on your behalf.
+  // GeneratedPluginRegistrant.
+Flutter now does that on your behalf.

-  // ...retain whatever custom code you had from before.
+  // ...retain whatever custom code you had from before (if any).
 }
 ```

+Some apps may have required pre-warming a Flutter experience.
+It is now recommended that all add-to-app use-cases pre-warm Flutter experiences to achieve optimal visual performance when initially rendering a Flutter UI.
+Please refer to the [Flutter guide for pre-warming a FlutterEngine]() (TODO: mattcarroll) to update your code for pre-warming Flutter.

 Your `FlutterActivity` subclass is now up to date with the new, stable Android embedding.